suvrotica/eco30/web2/src/routes/draft/+page.md

 1. Operating System: A modern operating system, such as Windows, to support the development environment and server infrastructure.
 2. Polygon Blockchain: Integration with the Polygon blockchain network for issuing and managing carbon tokens.
-3. Smart Contract Development: Utilization of Solidity or an alternative smart contract language compatible with the Polygon network for carbon token smart contract development.
+3. Smart Contract Development: Utilization of Solidity smart contract language compatible with the Polygon network for carbon token smart contract development.
-4. Backend Development: A suitable backend framework and programming language, such as Node.js or Python, to support the platform's API, data processing, and business logic.
+4. Backend Development: A suitable backend framework and programming language, such as Node.js to support the platform's API, data processing, and business logic.
 5. Database Management System: A scalable and reliable database management system, such as PostgreSQL or MongoDB, to store and manage user data, reforestation initiatives, and carbon token transactions.
 6. Frontend Development: A modern frontend framework, such as Sveltekit, for building a user-friendly interface and responsive web application.
 7. Version Control System: A version control system, such as Git, for managing source code, collaborating on development tasks, and tracking changes throughout the project lifecycle.
-8. Continuous Integration and Deployment: A CI/CD pipeline, such as Jenkins or GitHub Actions, to automate the testing, building, and deployment of the platform components.
+8. Continuous Integration and Deployment: A CI/CD pipeline, such as GitHub Actions, to automate the testing, building, and deployment of the platform components.

 ### 2.3.
 Network Infrastructure